Muhannadam/MuhannadAM/README.md

 🎓 Master's Student in Artificial Intelligence
 💼 Experienced in Data Management, Governance, and Privacy
 📊 Passionate about everything related to Data — even AI :)
-🌍 Data is everything to me
+❤️‍💻 Data drives everything I do — from governance to hands-on implementation.

 ---